rugk/offline-qr-code/README.md

 * Looks good on desktop and mobile devices, i.e. it is responsive!
 * Translated in English and German already.
 [Contribute your own language!](CONTRIBUTING.md#Translations)
 * Compatible with Firefox for Android
+* Uses up-to-date features and APIs of Firefox for efficient and clean code.
 * Settings are synced across devices.
 * Settings can be managed by your administrator. (work in progress)